Bionano Genomics

 Technology Platform

-Optical Genome Mapping (OGM) technology that linearizes and images ultra-high molecular weight DNA to detect structural variants (SVs) across the entire genome, complementing next-generation sequencing.
+Optical Genome Mapping (OGM) technology that images long, linearized DNA molecules to detect structural variants (SVs) across the genome, providing a digital, high-resolution alternative to traditional cytogenetics and a complement to next-generation sequencing.

 Funding History